ferrumnet/techpaper/README.md

 ![Figure 5](img/figure5.png)
+Figure 5 - Payment Solutions using the Ferrum Network.
+Merchants and services can accept any fiat or crypto currency

 By utilizing the Ferrum Network as their transaction layer, financial institutions, merchants and payment solutions can develop applications that provide or accept payments in a wide range of digital or real-world assets.
 Figure 4 shows how Ferrum Network connects consumers and merchants to the Internet of Value.